the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 In the second room you will burn straight ahead to the next out-gate using the same Q command.

 Once you land in the third room you will want to immediately burn forward a bit and then establish your obit of 7500km on your chosen Nestor.
-Nestors will burn directly to tier anchor spot which is approx 15km left of the battletower.
+Nestors will burn directly to their anchor spot which is approx 15km left of the battletower.
 Deploy your DPS drones.

 #### Nation Rebirth Facility (NRF)

 After taking the gate Nestors will want to burn approx 75km forward.
 Staying about 10-15km from the small tower so cruisers can orbit you.
-Cruisers will want to again burn forward before establishing their orbits.
+Cruisers will want to again burn forward before establishing their orbits on Nestors.

 #### True Creations Research Center (TCRC)

-This site can be particularly dangerous, so as a logi you must pay attention to broadcasts/aggro switches, which happen every 1min approx.
+This site can be particularly dangerous, so as a logi you must pay attention to broadcasts/aggro switches, which happen every minute approximately.

 The FC will order the Meatshield (usually a Damnation) to enter the site first and establish the aggro.
 Depending on how pre-loaded the site is we will take the gate anywhere from 0-30 seconds after the meatshield.